lucasbr15/mdx-net/README.md

 Inside the data folder there is a folder called train, put your training track folders and validation track folders inside the train folder.

-Sign up to https://wandb.ai/site . one you are logged in go to https://wandb.ai/settings and copy your API key.
+Sign up to https://wandb.ai/site . once you are logged in go to https://wandb.ai/settings and copy your API key.

 Open the .env.example file and after wandb_api_key= paste your API key then after data_dir= enter your data folder path (not train folder path)